KleberVales/finance-administration-system/README.md

 ✔️ User registration and authentication\
 ✔️ Complete CRUD for financial transactions\
 ✔️ Filtering by date/category/user\
-✔️ Security with JWT tokens
+✔️ Security with JWT tokens\
+✔️ Communication with Kafka for transaction events

 ---